 When she bought her home, she picked the north-facing unit.
 However, after living there, she realised maybe that wasn’t the best idea.

 “The direction your house faces is very important.
 We wanted to avoid the setting sun, so our windows face north.
 But that means our entire house is very dark.
 Our service yard rarely sees the sun.
-Even in the day, we often have to turn on the lights.
+Even during the day, we often have to turn on the lights.
 If we could go back and reselect our place, we’ll pick a unit that faces east to get more light,” she explains.

 Lesson learnt: There is no detail too minor!
 If it is important to you, you may want to pay closer attention to which direction your home faces because it’ll affect how bright and hot your place will be.